ynixt/typescript-flat-serializer/README.md

 ## Why

-When I was developing a electron app I needed a serializer that fill some requirements to use in on [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc):
+When I was developing a electron app I needed a serializer that fill some requirements to use with [IPC](https://www.electronjs.org/docs/latest/tutorial/ipc):

 - After serialize I wanted that the object keep the methods (right prototype)